SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Introduction

+To address these challenges, we first design a controllable data generation pipeline tailored for sketches.
+We establish a foundation of reliability by constructing atomic addition sequences, which are then expanded into complex editing scenarios via a cross-sequence sampling strategy.
+This approach allows us to synthesize supervised pairs spanning from single-attribute changes to multi-attribute transformations, effectively covering add, remove, and replace operations within a unified edit distance framework.
+To further ensure stylistic robustness, we complement these synthetic sequences with style-diversified pairs derived from diverse real-world sources using a style-preserving attribute modification strategy.
+For line-guided redrawing, we leverage extracted linework as structural hints, teaching the model to harmonize user-provided strokes with the original artistic style.

-To handle both interfaces within a single model despite their different inputs, we propose a unified sketch editing framework, \textbf{SketchAssist}, specifically designed to handle both instruction‑guided editing and line-guided region redrawing within a single architecture.
-SketchAssist adopts a novel unified conditional representation that encodes the source sketch, target mask, and user strokes into a single structured input, enabling the network to seamlessly interpret spatial and semantic guidance.
-To further accommodate the distinct editing patterns of the two tasks, we introduce Task-guided Mixture-of-Experts~\cite{jacobs1991adaptive} that allow different experts to focus on their corresponding task mode.
-This unified design enables flexible switching between text-based semantic edits and line-guided fine‑grained local redrawing while preserving visual quality and stylistic coherence, and achieves state‑of‑the‑art performance on both tasks in our evaluations.
+Building upon this data foundation, we propose SketchAssist, a unified framework designed to handle both instruction-guided editing and line-guided region redrawing within a single architecture.
+SketchAssist adopts a novel unified conditional representation, implemented as RGB channels, that encodes the source sketch, that encodes the source sketch, target mask, and user strokes into a structured input, enabling the network to seamlessly interpret heterogeneous guidance signals.
+To accommodate the distinct patterns of the two tasks and mitigate task interference, we introduce a Task-guided Mixture-of-Experts (T-MoE) module that allows the model to dynamically adapt its parameters to the corresponding editing mode.
+This design achieves state-of-the-art performance on both tasks, offering artists a flexible and stylistically coherent creative assistant.

-\textbf{Our main contributions are:} \begin{enumerate} \item We develop a sketch‑aware data generation pipeline that produces controllable sketch editing pairs for both instruction‑guided editing and region‑guided redrawing. \item We introduce a style‑diverse dataset construction strategy that ensures consistent edits across various artistic styles. \item We propose SketchAssist, a unified sketch editing model capable of performing both instruction‑guided editing and region‑guided redrawing within a single framework. \end{enumerate}
+\textbf{Our main contributions are:} \begin{enumerate} \item We develop a sketch-specific data generation pipeline that produces controllable editing pairs via atomic attribute sequences and cross-sequence sampling, enabling diverse and structurally aligned edits. \item We introduce a unified input representation that encodes source sketches, masks, and guidance within a shared multi-channel format, enabling seamless switching between editing modes. \item We propose SketchAssist, a unified framework with a task-guided Mixture-of-Experts (T-MoE) architecture that handles both semantic and structural guidance for precise and controllable sketch editing. \end{enumerate}